shantguedekelian/Trends-in-Recipes/README.md

 Using the 'nutrition' column of the merged dataset, I added 7 columns, one for each nutrient information (calories, sugar pdv, carbohydrate pdv, etc).

 ### Univariate Analysis:
-**Figure 1** presents the distribution of **calories per serving**, giving insight into the overall nutritional density of the recipes.
+**Figure 1** represents the distribution of **calories per serving**, giving insight into the overall nutritional density of the recipes.

 <br>
 <br>